projectsnavadeep/Internship/app/DESIGN.md

-# Design System Inspired by Apple
+# Design System Inspired by Apple..

-## 1. Visual Theme & Atmosphere
+## 1. Visual Theme & Atmosphere..

 Apple's website is a masterclass in controlled drama — vast expanses of pure black and near-white serve as cinematic backdrops for products that are photographed as if they were sculptures in a gallery.
 The design philosophy is reductive to its core: every pixel exists in service of the product, and the interface itself retreats until it becomes invisible.
 This is not minimalism as aesthetic preference; it is minimalism as reverence for the object.